Inside Indonesia Archive Digitisation Grant

 Offered in the past, it is hoped that further scholarships to Indonesian graduate students wishing to assist troubled areas of their homeland through access to professional training in conflict resolution may be funded again in the future.

-- Bridges of Friendship: Reflections on Indonesia’s Early Independence and Australia’s Volunteer Graduate Scheme, 1950s-1960s (edited by Ann McCarthy and Ailsa Thomson Zainuddin) is the latest book ...
+- Launch of Bridges of Friendship: Reflections on Indonesia’s Early Independence and Australia’s Volunteer Graduate Scheme, 1950s-1960s (edited by Ann McCarthy and Ailsa Thomson Zainuddin) , Herb Feith ...
 Read more

 - Putu Oka Sukanta named inaugural Herb Feith Foundation Human Rights Education Award recipient To mark International Human Rights Day on 10 December, the Herb Feith Foundation ...
 Read more

 - The Herb Feith Foundation is pleased to announce the latest title forthcoming in its Translation Series.
 The first book in the mini-series ‘Healing and reconciliation after ...
 Read more

 - The John Darling Fellowship is supported by the Herb Feith Foundation and was first offered in 2013 and again in 2015.
 The fellowship is designed ...
 Read more

 - The Herb Feith Foundation is very pleased to congratulate the recipient of the Herb Feith PhD scholarship, Sunaryo, upon the successful completion of his higher ...
 Read more